tri47/tri47.github.io/_posts/2020-08-19-how-much-tax-would-you-pay.md

 ![](/assets/images/tax_time.jpg)

-If you're like me, then you may have bemoaned how much you have to pay in tax.
+If you're like me, then you may have bemoaned how much income tax you have to pay.

 To make myself feel better, I create a Tableau dashboard to show how much tax I would pay if I were living in another country.